ramiabushammeh/CapDAQ/README.md

 # CapDAQ
-Arduino and C++ microcontroller code for capacitive sensor data acquisition module
+Arduino and C++ microcontroller code for capacitive sensor data acquisition module, based on the Analog Devices AD7746 IC datasheet